mui/material-ui/docs/src/pages/demos/drawers/drawers.md

 {{"demo": "pages/demos/drawers/SwipeableTemporaryDrawer.js", "hideEditButton": true}}

-We are using the follow set of properties on this documentation website for optimal usability of the component:
+We are using the following set of properties on this documentation website for optimal usability of the component:
 - iOS is hosted on high-end devices.
 We can enable the backdrop transition without dropping frames.
 The performance will be good enough.